-It may seem strange to you that puppies shouldn’t have milk, yet they drink the milk from their mothers.
-There is an enzyme called lactase in milk, which is a sugar.
-Puppies get plenty of this enzyme from their mother’s milk as it breaks down, so they do not need to have more from the milk you would drink.
+It may seem strange to you that puppies shouldn’t have milk since they drink milk from their mothers.
+They are able to drink mother’s milk because it provides lactase, an enzyme that helps digest milk.
+Lactase essentially aids in splitting lactose, a disaccharide sugar, found in milk into glucose and galactose.
 Once a puppy is weaned from its mother, they begin to produce less lactase, and many tend to become lactose intolerant.

 This doesn’t mean that all dogs are lactose intolerant.
-Some dogs can drink lots of milk, while others can’t drink it at all.
+Some dogs can drink lots of milk while others can’t drink it at all.
 Those that cannot tend to experience gastrointestinal issues, which can lead to quite serious problems in some cases.

 Dogs that are lactose intolerant can eventually end up with food allergies if given milk or other types of dairy like cheese.
-You should eliminate milk from their diets if you notice that your dog has red or irritated skin, is scratching a lot, is vomiting or has diarrhea, and you give them milk, it may be a good idea to eliminate milk from the diet.
+You should eliminate milk from their diets if you notice that your dogs have red or irritated skin, scratches a lot, vomits, or has diarrhea after feeding them milk.
 If the symptoms go away after you stop giving them milk, you’ll know that milk was the source of these problems.

-You can opt to give your dog milk that is lactose-free, but they will be losing out on the other important nutrients that milk provides because milk contains lots of vitamin D, as well as other vitamins, minerals, protein, and calcium that dogs need.
+You can opt to give your dog milk that is lactose-free but they will also lose out on many essential nutrients that milk provides.
+Milk is high in vitamin D, as well as other vitamins, minerals, protein, and calcium that dogs need.
 So, how can they get these nutrients without drinking milk?
-Just because many dogs are lactose intolerant to some degree, it doesn’t mean that they can’t have it all together.
+Many dogs are lactose intolerant to some degree but that doesn’t mean that they can’t have milk altogether.
 You just need to make sure that you give it to them in moderation.

 Yes, Dogs Can Drink Milk in Moderation

-If you are still unsure about whether or not to give your dog milk, talk to your vet and see what they recommend.
-Like any new food, it is best to introduce milk to your dog in very small amounts.
-Watch your dog after drinking milk, to see if there are any signs of gastrointestinal distress.
-If you don’t notice any symptoms, it is perfectly safe for you to include milk in your dog’s regular diet, as long as you don’t give them too much of it.
-Or, to be on the safe side, give them pasteurized goat’s milk instead for the same benefits and flavor, without any of the risks.
+If you are still unsure about whether or not to give your dogs milk, you should talk to your vet and ask for their recommendation.
+Like any new food, it is best to introduce milk to your dogs in very small amounts.
+Watch your dogs after drinking milk to see if there are any signs of gastrointestinal distress.
+It is perfectly safe for you to include milk in your dogs’ regular diets in moderation if you don’t notice any symptoms of lactose intolerance.
+Alternatively, you can give them pasteurized goat’s milk, which has many of the same benefits but is easier to digest.